2015 Boston Veg Food Fest Speakers

 Cashew cream and lots of veggies, tofu and rice make this a rich and tasty one dish meal.

-Kim Allen Williams, MD, is the chief of cardiology and James B. Herrick Professor at Rush University Medical Center in Chicago.
+Kim Allan Williams, MD, is the chief of cardiology and James B. Herrick Professor at Rush University Medical Center in Chicago.
 He has published numerous peer reviewed articles, editorials, book chapters, and review articles in the field of nuclear cardiology and minority health issues, with emphasis on education and innovations in perfusion imaging and quantitation of ventricular function.
 His more recent research interests include prevention of heart disease, health care disparities and payment policy, and appropriate use of cardiac imaging.

 Born and raised in inner-city Chicago, Williams attended the College of The University of Chicago and the University of Chicago's Pritzker School of Medicine.
 He completed his internal medicine residency at Emory University and then had overlapping fellowships in Cardiology, Clinical Pharmacology and Nuclear Medicine at the University of Chicago.
 He is board certified in Internal Medicine, Cardiovascular Diseases, Nuclear Medicine, Nuclear Cardiology and Cardiovascular Computed Tomography.